Brussels: North Atlantic Treaty Organization

-The Treaty of Brussels, which was signed on 17 March 1948 between Belgium, France, Luxembourg, the Netherlands and the United Kingdom, was a prelude to the establishment of the intergovernmental military alliance which later became the North Atlantic Treaty Organization (NATO).
+The Treaty of Brussels, which was signed on 17 March 1948 between Belgium, France, Luxembourg, the Netherlands and the United Kingdom, was a prelude to the establishment of the intergovernmental military alliance that later became the North Atlantic Treaty Organization (NATO).
 As of 2024, the alliance consists of 32 independent member countries across North America and Europe.
 Several countries also have diplomatic missions to NATO through embassies in Belgium.
 Since 1949, a number of NATO Summits have been held in Brussels, the most recent taking place in June 2021.
 The organisation's political and administrative headquarters are located on the Boulevard Léopold III/Leopold III-laan in Haren, on the north-eastern perimeter of the City of Brussels.
 A new €750 million headquarters building begun in 2010 and was completed in 2017.

 Eurocontrol

-The European Organisation for the Safety of Air Navigation, commonly known as Eurocontrol, is an international organisation which coordinates and plans air traffic control across European airspace.
+The European Organisation for the Safety of Air Navigation, commonly known as Eurocontrol, is an international organisation that coordinates and plans air traffic control across European airspace.
 The corporation was founded in 1960 and has 41 member states.
 Its headquarters are located in Haren, Brussels.

 Demographics

 Population

 Population density of Europe.
 Brussels is located between the largest urban centres.

 Brussels is located in one of the most urbanised regions of Europe, between Paris, London, the Rhine-Ruhr (Germany), and the Randstad (Netherlands).
 The Brussels-Capital Region has a population of around 1.2 million and has witnessed, in recent years, a remarkable increase in its population.
 In general, the population of Brussels is younger than the national average, and the gap between rich and poor is wider.

 Brussels is the core of a built-up area that extends well beyond the region's limits.
 Sometimes referred to as the urban area of Brussels (aire urbaine de Bruxelles, stedelijk gebied van Brussel) or Greater Brussels (Grand-Bruxelles, Groot-Brussel), this area extends over a large part of the two Brabant provinces, including much of the surrounding arrondissement of Halle-Vilvoorde and some small parts of the arrondissement of Leuven in Flemish Brabant, as well as the northern part of Walloon Brabant.

 The metropolitan area of Brussels is divided into three levels.
-Firstly, the central agglomeration (within the regional borders), with a population of 1,218,255 inhabitants.
+Firstly, the central agglomeration (agglomération opérationnelle, geoperationaliseerde agglomeratie) within the regional borders, with an official population of 1,255,795 inhabitants and an additional 125,000 non-registered people.
 Adding the closest suburbs (banlieues, buitenwijken) gives a total population of 1,831,496.
-Including the outer commuter zone (Brussels Regional Express Network (RER/GEN) area), the population is 2,676,701.
-Brussels is also part of a wider diamond-shaped conurbation, with Ghent, Antwerp and Leuven, which has about 4.4 million inhabitants (a little more than 40% of the Belgium's total population).
+Including the outer commuter area (zone résidentielle des migrants alternants, forensenwoonzone), the population is 2,676,701.
+Brussels is also part of a wider conurbation extending towards the cities of Ghent, Antwerp, and Leuven, known as the Flemish Diamond, as well as the province of Walloon Brabant, in total home to over 5 million people (a little more than 40% of Belgium's total population).